emrgnt-cmplxty/fermi/docs/docs/6.integrator/accounts.md

 'evgeny.near'
 ```

-Now we want to transfer some unlocked tokens (1 Axion) with the following call
+Now we want to transfer some unlocked tokens (1 Fermi) with the following call

 ```bash
 near call evgeny.lockup.near transfer '{"amount":"1000000000000000000000000", "receiver_id": "evgeny.near"}' --accountId=evgeny.near
 ```

-**Note**: the response below can be obtained by hitting the RPC with the transaction hash and Axion account like this:
+**Note**: the response below can be obtained by hitting the RPC with the transaction hash and Fermi account like this:

 ```bash
 http post https://rpc.testnet.near.org jsonrpc=2.0 id=txstatus method=EXPERIMENTAL_tx_status \